andyrewlee/andyrewlee.github.io/_posts/2017-05-21-omg-ethereum.markdown

 Ethereum allows developers to just plug in blockchain technology to their apps.
 Facebook is going to topple at the hands of a decentralized social media...
-Dropbox is going to topple at the hands of decentralized file system...oh and even Amazon will fall at the hands of a peer to peer market.

-I'm stoked that I can use this technology.
+Dropbox is going to topple at the hands of decentralized file system...oh and even Amazon will fall at the hands of a peer to peer market.I'm stoked that I can use this technology.
 I know the chances of me being part of a unicorn project is close to none, but the fact that the chance is there is what gets me up and AMPED.